Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/procedural/voronoi.rst

    A value of one produces the *Manhattan* distance metric, a value less than one produces stars (at 0.5, it gives a *Minkovsky 1/2*), and higher values produce square cells (at 4.0, it gives a *Minkovsky 4*, at 10.0, a *Chebychev*).
-   So nearly all Distance Settings are basically the same -- a variations of *Minkowsky*.
+   So nearly all Distance Settings are basically the same -- a variation of *Minkowsky*.

    You can get irregularly-shaped rounded cells with the *Actual Distance* / *Distance Squared* options.